steelbreeze/state.js/README.md

 # Welcome to state.js

-The current stable release is 5.0.0
+The current stable release is 4.1.6 on the master branch.
+This is the version 5 development branch and currently incomplete.

 If you're using state.js I'd love to hear about it; please e-mail me at mesmo@steelbreeze.net